-Joe Rogan Discusses UFC 209 Without Nick And Nate Diaz As A Lost Opportunity
+Joe Rogan Says ‘UFC 209’ Without Nick And Nate Diaz Is A Lost Opportunity

 — zeke. (@Zekedus) February 22, 2017

-UFC President Dana White has stated that he has offered Nate Diaz a fight and Nick Diaz has turned down two fights in an interview with USA Today:
+UFC President Dana White has stated he has offered Nate Diaz a fight and that Nick Diaz has turned down two fights in a recent interview.

 Here wit og @c.t.ali.fletcher #isymfs ???????????????? #100